 Despite still somehow missing a WSOP bracelet Shorr has lived a poker life to the fullest.
 He's criss-crossed the globe, expanded his horizons and when life-altering opportunities have presented themselves, like summitting Mt.
 Kilimanjaro this summer, he's taken them.

-It hasn't all been easy, though, and as he's written about in his blog the ups and downs of poker have inspired him to not take anything for granted and to make the absolute most of life on the road.
+It hasn't all been easy, though, and the ups and downs of poker have inspired him to not take anything for granted and to make the absolute most of life on the road.

 At the felt Shorr has embodied consistency so much over the years he even outranked Phil Ivey on the GPI's Top 9 Players of the Decade list, coming in at #7.